Reddit API in Python: The Complete No-PRAW Tutorial (2026)

-Use the Reddit API in Python without PRAW — plain HTTP with requests or httpx.
+Use the Reddit API in Python without PRAW in 2026.
+Plain HTTP with requests or httpx, one bearer token.
 Code examples for posts, comments, search, votes, and DMs from $0.002 per call.

 Reddit's free OAuth tier explicitly forbids commercial use, throttles you to 100 queries per minute, and caps you at 10,000 calls per month.
-Going commercial means signing the Standard tier — $12,000 per year minimum plus roughly $0.024 per call at scale.
+Going commercial means signing the Standard tier -- $12,000 per year minimum plus a reported $0.24 per 1,000 calls at scale, per Reddit's Data API terms.
 Most teams hit one of those walls long before they ship.

 import os